 A Tale of a Table 3 Ways

-How to Design a Table Setting for 3 Seasons: Set it and forget it !!!
+How to Design a Table Setting for 3 Seasons: A simple Set it and forget it process!!!
 Here is how to take one beautiful base tablescape and change it up for 3 seasons this fall.

-As everyone can agree it the autumn season can be a very busy time of year.
-Holiday gatherings and family functions on top of football season and all the fall festivals it is enough to make ones head swim.
-That is what inspired me to make a tables cape that could easily be converted into 3 tables just by adding and eliminating a a few decorative items.This is our base autumn tablescape filled with pumpkins, green moss and cotton.
-The focal point is a ton of milk glass vases topped with white taper candles.
-It is simple yet it makes a huge statement when you look at it, plus it can add ambient lighting.
-This is our “Haunted Mansion Halloween tablescape.
-I added in black roses the existing center piece and by removing a few candles, I was able to add some additional black roses to a few of the milk glass vases.
+I am sure everyone can agree that the autumn season can be a very busy time of year.
+Holiday gatherings and family functions, on top of football season and all the fall festivals, it is enough to make ones head swim.
+That is what inspired me to make a tablescape that could easily be converted into 3 tables just by adding and eliminating a a few decorative items.This is our base autumn tablescape filled with pumpkins, green moss and cotton.
+The focal point is the ton of milk glass vases topped with white taper candles.
+It is simple, yet it makes a huge statement when you look at it, plus it can add ambient dinner lighting.
+This is our “Haunted Mansion” Halloween tablescape.
+I simply added in black roses the existing center piece and by removing a few candles, I was able to add some additional black roses to a few of the milk glass vases.
 Keep in mind these are not just any roses.
 Do you feel like someone is watching you?
-Well it’s the roses, they are alive and looking back at you, with glowing evil eyes .
-For my Farm Fresh ThankFullness Tablescape I removed the black roses, and added some of my beautiful dried autumn hydrangea.
+Well it’s the roses, they are alive and looking back at you, with evil glowing eyes.
+For my Farm Fresh Thank-Full-ness Tablescape I removed the black roses, and added in some of my beautiful dried autumn hydrangea.
 These blossoms were use as a fresh table centerpiece for my Bushel and Peck Table over a month ago.
 Now that the blooms have dried they will last for years, or at least months until you grow tired of them.
 Since they are the autumn hydrangea they have a lovely touch fuchsia and purple and brown which goes lovely with our Thanksgiving table theme.

 Designer Tip- I like to pick classic items that can be reworked into many different design combinations.
 That’s a sure way to get the most use from them.